-- 2.6 The early 19th century witnessed the first phase of residential development, although the area was still characterised by fields and market gardens.
+- The early 19th century witnessed the first phase of residential development, although the area was still characterised by fields and market gardens.
 This followed the typical pattern of linear development along main roads that took place across the wider area in the 1820s with improvements in turnpike roads and the opening of the Vauxhall Bridge in 1816.
 In this decade dwellings began to be erected as 'ribbon development' along the main roads, attracting those with the financial means to escape the congestion of London. - 2.7 In the 1820s Clapham Park Road was the earliest part of the conservation area to be developed, comprising terraced housing with front gardens, carriage drives and very long rear plots.
 Nos.
 194-196 'Bedford Buildings' dates from 1822.
-A map of 1829 shows these few developments along Clapham Park Road, with open fields stretching far behind them.

-Thomas Cubitt's Clapham Park Estate

-2.8 In the 1820s, Thomas Cubitt, fresh from developing Belgravia and Pimlico at significant profit, saw his opportunity and leased over 200 acres of the Bleak Hall Farm estate.
+A map of 1829 shows these few developments along Clapham Park Road, with open fields stretching far behind them. - 2.8 In the 1820s, Thomas Cubitt, fresh from developing Belgravia and Pimlico at significant profit, saw his opportunity and leased over 200 acres of the nearby Bleak Hall Farm estate.
 He envisioned an estate of detached villas set in large grounds.
 This was unlike his usual developments, and he also chose to settle here himself.
+Whilst it was never the success he had hoped but other, less ambitious developers followed. - 2.9 A map of 1849 shows today's conservation area still largely open fields at that time.
+Loats Road (now Kings Avenue) was only built up with large houses along its eastern side, while the western edge was bordered with open fields.
+The present-day conservation area was still mainly agricultural, with only a few grand houses to the south and smaller, terraced properties to the north on Clapham Park Road.
+In the decades that followed roads were laid out and villas erected.